talsma-ict/umldoclet/USAGE.md

 Here `VERSION` should be replaced with the version of the doclet you wish to use (please see [maven central][maven] for released versions).
 There are many ways to tune the detail of the UML diagrams.
-These can be provided as additional parameters within the `additionalParam` tag, (each parameter may be on a new line within the XML).
+These can be provided as additional parameters within the `additionalparam` tag, (each parameter may be on a new line within the XML).
 The additional parameters for this doclet are described below.